The “g” Menu

 Granthika’s IMPORT menu lets you import from the following file formats:

-RTF: You can export to an RTF file.
+- RTF: You can import an RTF file.

 Granthika’s export menu lets you export files to the following file formats: